 make something work.
 Its more important to us that you get a chance to go.

 College is all about new beginnings; whether it's meeting new people, getting involved, figuring our schedules out, figuring ourselves out, learning new things in classes and in new experiences.
 Oh!
 How could I forget, in all that madness, we also have to find a time to rest and get away from too much work or too many events…

 … It takes courage to initiate these beginnings

 College is also about blazing or igniting into new ventures, new understandings of others and the world; while holding in perspective the things that came before in your life and the things that await you.

-On the retreat you will hear returning student's stories about making a home at SU, meet for discussion in small peer groups, and have free time for reflecting, hiking or rock climbing, and late night bon fires.
+On the retreat you will hear returning student's stories about making a home at SU, meet for discussion in small peer groups, and have free time for reflecting, hiking, and late night bon fires.
 The whole weekend is geared to help new students find a home at Seattle University as well as connect with other students, build community and engage the incredible Northwest weather and scenery.

 So, how about it...are you ready to jump in?

 For more information, please contact Torrey Allen Campus Minister for Retreats, at (206) 296-5731 or Alexandra Thomas Student Campus Minister for Retreats.